-Medicaid and the Children's Health Insurance Program (CHIP) provide health care coverage to approximately 71 million people, including eligible children, pregnant women, low-income adults, and individuals with disabilities.
-5 This represents approximately one in five individuals in the United States.6 Managed care capitation payments are the largest category of Medicaid program expenditures, followed by fee-for-service payments for long-term care (Exhibit 1).
+Medicaid and the Children's Health Insurance Program (CHIP) provide health care coverage to nearly 73.5 million people, including eligible children, pregnant women, low-income adults, and individuals with disabilities.
+This represents approximately one in five individuals in the United States.
+Managed care capitation payments are the largest category of Medicaid program expenditures, followed by fee-for-service payments for long-term care (Exhibit 1).